 - A debit card photo - This needs to be a clear photo showing the name, sort code and account number of the account holder.
 The long number in the middle should be hidden with a piece of paper preferable rather than digitally altering the photo.
 We need to be able to see the card is intact, so please don't cover the entire top half of the card.

 - At least the top part of a recent bank statement showing the name, sort code and account number - We don't need to be able to see transaction history, but we cannot accept screenshots of online banking or statements.
+We are absolutely fine with uploaded PDF statements that are downloaded from online banking websites (just not "Print to PDF" statements).

 These documents should be uploaded to the trade page itself.
 You will need to enter the account name, sort code and account number, after which you can upload documents directly to the page.